thisarray/jsgame0/README.md

 jsgame0.js began as an excuse to port the code listings in [Wireframe magazine](https://wfmag.cc).
 Porting forced me to understand the code at a deeper level than just reading it.
-I also was not comfortable with Pygame Zero's use of compile() to run arbitrary Python scripts.
+I also was not comfortable with Pygame Zero's use of compile() to run arbitrary Python scripts on my computer.
 I preferred the JavaScript sandbox which limited what a script could do.

 In addition,